 3 tips for using Instagram Live

-Set a SMART goal
+Set a S.M.A.R.T. goal

 - Attainable.
-It’s actually doable for you and/or your business.
-For example, “I want to have the most followers on Instagram” likely won’t be possible (unless you’re world-famous soccer player Cristiano Rinaldo).
-Whereas, “I want 1,000 followers on Instagram,” is totally attainable.
+Don’t shoot for the stars and miss the moon!
+Make sure your goal is within your reach.
+Otherwise, you’re setting yourself up for failure.For example, “I want to have the most followers on Instagram” won’t be possible (unless you’re Cristiano Ronaldo), but “I want 1,000 followers on Instagram” is attainable.

-Create a video map
+Create a plan

 Engage your viewers

-Instagram Live stream ideas
+Instagram Live stream ideas for business

 Instagram Live is a perfect platform for these collaborations.
-With their “Add a guest” feature, you can bring influencers on for interviews, Q&A sessions with your viewers, or just to have them on for a chat.
+With the Add a guest and Live Room features, you can bring influencers on for interviews, Q&A sessions with your viewers, or a friendly chat.